antcresp/myresume/README.md

 ## Build Your Bot

 Creating this version will give you a web based chat app.
-With a few integrations inside of Smooch (like Twilio) you can have your bot talking on other platforms too including SMS, Facebook, and Telegram.
+With a few integrations inside of Smooch you can have your bot talking on other platforms too including SMS, Facebook, and Telegram.

 ![heroku](/img/heroku.gif)